 MSCF Corporate Partnerships

 Sponsoring a project for the MSCF Machine Learning Capstone Project Course is a special opportunity to partner with the next generation of quantitative finance talent.
 The course itself builds on concepts and skills taught in MSCF’s five-course data science curriculum.
 Second-year MSCF students work as teams on data mining, modeling and visualization techniques along with statistical and machine learning methods to address real-world challenges corporate sponsors select in coordination with faculty.
 Projects run for 14-weeks, concluding with a final report and presentation to company sponsors.
-2020 sponsors included major companies including Fidelity, Morgan Stanley, Citi, PNC and Voya, as well as growing companies such as Secor-AM, Fora Capital and Light Sky Macro.
+Previous sponsors include major firms such as Fidelity, Morgan Stanley, Citi, PNC and Voya as well as growing companies such as Secor Asset Management, Fora Capital and Light Sky Macro.

 Student and Alumni Activities and Fellowships